Just-Irish/irishblog/content/posts/Before You Buy: Forever Winter.md

 lastmod: 2025-11-22
 draft: false
 featured: false
-tags: ["review", "gaming", "grimdark"]
+tags: ["early-access-review", "gaming", "video-games", "grimdark", "the-forever-winter"]
-topics: ["early-access-review"]
+topics: ["forever-winter"]
 author: "Sean R."
 # description: "A quick and dirty rundown of The Forever Winter after its intial release into early access; not eloquent nor professional in the slightest."
 summary: "A quick and dirty rundown of The Forever Winter after its intial release into early access; not eloquent nor professional in the slightest."